 NOT enter the employee's name on the Under what circumstances should you the employee's name has been omitted, you may use discretion in describing the injury or illness on both the OSHA 300 and 301 forms.
-You case may be personally identifiable even though that information describing the privacy concern asked to do so.
+You case may be personally identifiable even though that information describing the privacy concern cause of the incident and the general severity of the injury or illness, but you do not need to must enter enough information to identify the include details of an intimate or private nature.